TL;DR: Taskade ships a native MCP server at

 What tools does the Taskade MCP server expose?

-The Taskade MCP server exposes list_spaces (enumerate accessible spaces), inspect_space (read a space's Projects, Agents, Automations, and recent activity), edit_space (modify space content via the Virtual File System), write_file (create or update a file in a space), and read_file (read a file from a space).
-The full surface is documented at /learn/connect/mcp.
+The Taskade MCP server exposes three tools: list_spaces (enumerate accessible spaces, read-only), inspect_space (browse a space's Projects, Agents, and Automations as a read-only virtual filesystem), and write_file (create or update files in the Genesis app source — the app/ directory only).
+The full surface is documented at /learn/connect/mcp-server.

 Which plans include the Taskade MCP server?